Airpino/IrpAddin/README.md

 # IrpAddin
-An addins for Rstudio for adding some special characters (tilde, quote,...) on Windows
+An addin for Rstudio for adding some special characters (tilde, quote,...) on Windows

 Install on R using